open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 #### Get Baggage Items

-Returns a Shim object exposing the associated OpenTelemetry `Baggage` values.
+Returns a dictionary, collection, or iterator (depending on the requirements of the OpenTracing API for a specific language) backed by the associated OpenTelemetry `Baggage` values.

 ## ScopeManager Shim